Secret Garden Cotopaxi: amazing things to do

 STAYING AT THE SECRET GARDEN COTOPAXI

-Well, as I said before this hostel made me withdraw all the bad things I said about staying in a hostel.
+Well, as I said before, this hostel made me withdraw all the bad things I said about staying in a hostel.

 Oh well.
-I still love the privacy of my own room and bathroom, and that would never change, but I was really happy about my experience at The Secret Garden Cotopaxi and I will tell you why.
+I still love the privacy of my own room and bathroom, and that would never change, but I was really happy about my experience at The Secret Garden Cotopaxi, and I will tell you why.

-It costs only 5 USD or it’s included if you have purchased the package.
+It costs only 5 USD or includes if you have purchased the package.

-And you dream about conquering its peak, but you know, or, at least I knew, that I could barely reach for the beginning of the Glacier, and not even that.
+And you dream about conquering its peak, but you know, or, at least I knew, that I could barely reach the beginning of the Glacier, and not even that.

 That view and the bucolic setting would be my home for 3 days.

-Ah and NO WIFI there, which turned out to be a blessing.
+Ah, and NO WIFI there, which was a blessing.

 I have to say the entire complex was.

-The round-shaped hobbit rooms covered with vegetation were my favorite although they had external bathrooms.
+The round-shaped hobbit rooms covered with vegetation were my favorite, although they had external bathrooms.

 And the outdoor toilets and showers were their special place.
-They were high constructions and both the shower and the WC were on a platform at the same level of the top windows.
+They were high constructions and both the shower and the WC were on a platform at the same level as the top windows.
 So you could look at the Cotopaxi and Ruminiahui mountains while…doing your things.
 That was hilarious but cool indeed.

-The food was delicious and prepared with care, you could tell.
+The food was delicious and prepared with care; you could tell.

 The best foodie part was that you had access to delicious homemade banana bread and bananas all day long, besides water, tea, and coffee.